MiguelMontesLorenzo/Syntax-aware-Classification-Review/README.md

 # Syntax-aware-Classification-Review
-Creates embeddings using the BERT model, In this case, it cretae embeddings for the sentences form the Penn Treebank.
+Creates embeddings using the BERT model, In this case, it creates embeddings from the sentences of the Penn Treebank and IMBD movies reviews..

 ## Structure
 - src: code implementation
 - data
+- runs